-ADJ 100 - Survey of Criminal Justice

-ECO 201 - Principles of Macroeconomics

-ECO 202 - Principles of Microeconomics

-GEO 210 - People and the Land: Intro Cultural Geography

-PLS 135 or higher (Political Sciences courses)

-PSY 120 or higher (Psychology courses)1

-SOC 200 or higher (Sociology courses)

-1Please note: VHCC will continue using PSY 230 with no prerequisites.
+ADJ 100 - Survey of Criminal Justice ECO 201 - Principles of Macroeconomics ECO 202 - Principles of Microeconomics EDU 200 - Foundations of Education GEO 210 - People and the Land: Intro Cultural Geography PLS 135 or higher (Political Sciences courses) PSY 120 or higher (Psychology courses) SOC 200 or higher (Sociology courses) Note: VHCC will continue using PSY 230 with no pre-requisites.
 However, students who intend to transfer to pursue a bachelor's degree/major in psychology are advised that PSY 200 must be taken before PSY 230.